intel/xpumanager/doc/Install_guide.md

 ### Change the system settings to enable some GPU advanced metrics
 * GPU PCIe Read/Write Throughput: if these metrics are enabled, XPU Manager automatically loads MSR module by command 'modprobe msr', but XPU Manager will not automatically unload the MSR module.
 If you want to unload it, please run the command 'modprobe -r msr'.

+## GPU memory ECC on/off
+XPU Manager provides the GPU memory ECC on/off feature based on [IGSC](https://github.com/intel/igsc).
+GPU memory ECC on/off starts to work since IGSC 0.8.3.
+If you want to use this feature, please make sure that you install IGSC 0.8.3 or newer version.